olastor/age-plugin-sss/README.md

 In this case, the file key will be split into three shares, each of which will be encrypted with one of the three recipients in the `shares` array.
 The `threshold` specifies how many of the shares are required to decrypt the file again.
 For our example, any two identities that correspond to a recipient in the list will suffice.

-You can not only use native age recipients (see below how to handle passwords), but also plugin recipients!
-SSH recipients are not supported [yet](https://github.com/olastor/age-plugin-sss/issues/1).
+You can not only use native age recipients (see below how to handle passwords), but also plugin or SSH recipients.

 Next, generate a new recipient from this policy file: